 Is a Broken Tooth a Dental Emergency?

 A fractured tooth is not always an emergency.
 You should call your dentist if you think you have a fractured tooth, even if it is after hours.
 They can advise you when you need to have an appointment.
 If there is severe tooth pain, the dentist may meet you at the office or refer you to an emergency specialist.
 The dentist works with you on a treatment plan after looking at the tooth.
-If there are rough edges, an exposed nerve in tooth, or signs of infection, you may need urgent care.
+If there are rough edges, an exposed nerve in the tooth, or signs of infection, you may need urgent care.

 Understanding your Broken Front Tooth Before and After

 A chipped or fractured tooth can make you unhappy with your appearance.
 The priority, however, is to relieve cracked tooth pain.
 There may be some swelling from an injury or an infection from a crack you did not know about.
 Your dentist needs details about your experience to better understand the situation.
-Tell you doctor everything you can remember.
+Tell your doctor everything you can remember.

 - Date when the broken tooth appeared